terax2/api-docs/doc/index.rst

-.. monapi documentation master file, created by sphinx-quickstart on Fri Feb 28 00:01:52 2014.
+.. apidocs documentation master file, created by sphinx-quickstart on Fri Feb 28 00:01:52 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.